Cervical Cancer

 Other early side effects (days to weeks after surgery):

-- Nausea
+• Nausea

-- Discomfort related to tubes, catheters and medical devices
+• Discomfort related to tubes, catheters and medical devices

-- Soreness of the abdomen around the incision
+• Soreness of the abdomen around the incision

-- Cramps and gas pains
+• Cramps and gas pains

-- Watery vaginal discharge or bleeding
+• Watery vaginal discharge or bleeding

 Later side effects (weeks to months):

-- Fatigue
+• Fatigue

-- Difficulty urinating
+• Difficulty urinating

-- Constipation
+• Constipation

-- Shortening of the vagina
+• Shortening of the vagina

 Some things may be done at the time of your surgery to minimize these side effects—such as placement of a temporary drainage catheter in your bladder.
-Women who have a hysterectomy will stop having periods and will no longer be able to have children.
+People who have a hysterectomy will stop having periods and will no longer be able to have children.
 Hormone levels will remain the same if the ovaries are left in, or may fall to menopausal levels if the ovaries are removed.
 Hormone therapy to treat menopausal symptoms is usually an option if the ovaries are removed.

-Radiation therapy (also called radiotherapy) uses high-energy radiation to kill cancer cells or stop them from growing.
 Radiation therapy can be an effective treatment for early-stage cervical cancers.
 However, in early cervical cancer, it is more commonly used as extra treatment after surgery for patients at highest risk for recurrence of their cancer—such as when the tumor might have spread beyond the cervix.
 Radiation is also used to treat larger or higher-stage cancers where it actually works better than surgery.
 Your need for radiation therapy will be determined using information from your staging tests, examinations and surgery if an operation was performed based on findings at the time of your evaluation.

 Two types of radiation therapy are used to treat cervical cancer.
 Radiation therapy for cervical cancer is most often given in combination with chemotherapy.

-- External radiation therapy: uses a machine that directs the radiation toward a precise region of the body.
+• External radiation therapy: uses a machine that directs the radiation toward a precise region of the body.
 The therapy is usually given daily, Monday through Friday, for about six weeks.
 Radiation does not hurt during the treatment and only takes a few minutes each day.
 You can be treated at a clinic, hospital, or radiation oncology office, and typically you return home each day after treatment.

-- Internal radiation therapy (also called brachytherapy): involves placing a small capsule of radioactive material inside the vagina or near the cervix.
+• Internal radiation therapy (also called brachytherapy): involves placing a small capsule of radioactive material inside the vagina or near the cervix.
 This procedure can sometimes be performed on an outpatient basis and other times requires hospitalization for a night or two.
 Medication is given to alleviate the discomfort from these procedures.
 During the time the radiation capsules are in, your family may be allowed only limited time next to you, but the radiation capsules are removed prior to going home.

 Side effects of radiation